 - Trip delay reimbursement: Up to $500 per ticket

-- Primary auto rental insurance: Up to actual cash value of the vehicle
+- Primary auto rental insurance: Up to the actual cash value of the vehicle

 - Baggage delay insurance: Up to $100 a day for 5 days

 This card has also been upgraded recently.
 You can learn all about it in our Chase Sapphire Preffered review.

 The Chase Sapphire Reserve® offers excellent travel benefits and more trip protection benefits too.